Jake Walter

 Getting raw data from digitizer to Antelope and start finding earthquakes (Antelope Tutorial)

-In the media (no longer updated)
+In the media (not regularly updated)

 September 2019: National Geographic article on some mysterious signals emanating from McAlester, OK